 An absence is when a student is not present in class.
 Attendance is taken each period of the day.
-All non-exempt absences count towards the six (6) total allowable days or periods.
-When a high school student reaches his or her fifth (5th) day, he or she will be placed on an attendance contract stating that student will not be allowed to miss more than 6 days.
-If a high school student reaches his or her seventh (7th) non-exempt absence in any class, he or she will be removed from class, will receive no credit for that class, and will be placed in an alternative setting.
+All non-exempt absences count towards the eight (8) total allowable days or periods.
+When a high school student reaches his or her seventh (7th) day, he or she will be placed on an attendance contract stating that student will not be allowed to miss more than 8 days.
+If a high school student reaches his or her ninth (9th) non-exempt absence in any class, he or she will be removed from class, will receive no credit for that class, and will be placed in an alternative setting.
 Should a student be removed from three (3) classes for violating the attendance policy, he/she will be recommended for expulsion.

 Junior high students who exceed the maximum number of non-exempt absences will be referred to the White County Probation office.
-Junior High students who surpass the maximum number of non-exempt absences will also be placed in Friday Night School, detention, and/or after school study tables.
+Junior High students who surpass the maximum number of non-exempt absences will also be placed in detention and/or after school study tables.
 A junior high student who exceeds the maximum number of non-exempt absences in 3 or more classes will be recommended for retention or expulsion.

-Upon reaching six non-exempt absences in class, the student will be placed on probationary credit status with the possibility of regaining the right to earn full credit for a class.
+Upon reaching eight non-exempt absences in a class, the student will be placed on probationary credit status with the possibility of regaining the right to earn full credit for a class.